 - In a large mixing bowl, cream the butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition, mix in vanilla.

-- Add flour mixture and buttermilk alternately, beginning and ending with flour.
+- Add flour mixture and milk alternately, beginning and ending with flour.
 Scrape down the bowl- don't over mix the batter.

 - Divide batter evenly among liners, filling each about three-quarters full.
 Bake until tops spring back when touched, about 20 minutes.
 Transfer to a wire rack; let cool for 5 minutes and then remove from pan.
 Let cupcakes cool completely.